San Francisco, California

 In an era of virtual design, there is an opportunity to handle uncertainty in a systematic way, and create designs robust against these uncertainties.
 Today’s fiercely competitive market and increasingly stringent regulatory environment is such that there is very little margin for error.
 Failure to understand and manage risks can result in severe financial penalties and even damage to reputation.

-The Problems: The problems to be tackled by the Study Group attendees will come from SME’s from the Agri-Food sector (covering the span across primary production to food processing).
+The Problems: The problems to be tackled by the Study Group attendees will come from industries working in High Value Manufacturing.
 These problems (likely to be three) will be announced in due course.

 Why take part in the study group?